Help learners visualise what they have learned 👉 I used to think… Now I think…

 Cover image blog_ Help learners visualise what they have learned.
 I used to think… Now I think…

-With this learning technique you can focus on your students’ way of thinking by using a simple statement - I used to think, now I think.
+With this learning technique you can assess your students’ overall progress by using a simple statement—I used to think, now I think.

 alt